 - Scroll to Network Settings and tap Switch to Wi-Fi.

 - A list of available networks will appear.
-Select your network and enter the password.
+Choose your Wi-Fi network and enter the password.

 - Tap Save to complete the setup.

-- Use 2.4 GHz Wi-Fi (b, g, or n).
+- Use a 2.4 GHz Wi-Fi (b, g, or n) band.
 Ensure your router supports this band and is turned on.

 - Set your Wi-Fi to a static channel (1, 6, or 11) instead of automatic channel selection to avoid interference.